A proposal for measuring photon temporal coherence in continuum radiation: The experimental basis

-As is well known, returning to focus on the photon depicted in Fig.~\ref{fig:exp}, when the path difference of the two paths exceed the coherence length, $l_s$, $P(y)= {\mathrm{constant}}$ and there is no interference to be seen at these positions in the pattern produced by having many such photons incident.
-Thus, by examining where the fringes disappear in this interference pattern, the experiment provides a measure of the photon temporal coherence, since the number, $n_{\mathrm{f}}$, of fringes seen is simply related to $l_s=c\tau_s$:
+Returning to the idealised photon in Fig.~\ref{fig:exp}, it then has the probability, $P(y)$, of triggering a detector at $y$, where $P(y)$ is determined in the usual way by the form of the wave train.
+Thus, if we consider incident just photons all with the same wave train, the single photon interference experiments shows that the interference pattern formed by accumulating these detections on the detection screen would have the form of $P(y)$.
+Consequently, we shall simply also refer to $P(y)$ as the interference pattern.
+As is well known, when the path difference of the two paths in Fig.~\ref{fig:exp} exceed the coherence length, $l_s$, there is no interference and $P(y)= {\mathrm{constant}}$.
+Thus, by examining where the fringes disappear in the interference pattern, the experiment provides a measure of the photon temporal coherence, since the number, $n_{\mathrm{f}}$, of fringes in the interference pattern is simply related to $l_s=c\tau_s$:

-Indeed, the single photon interference experiment performed by Jacques et~al.~(2005)\cite{Jacques2005} also acts to confirm such a result, as they also had to account for temporal coherence effects in order to fit fully the interference pattern observed.